d6lts/gradebook/README.txt

       students, its more convenient to grant this permission from the Gradebook Settings page at Administer >> Gradebook >> Gradebooks >> Settings  (admin/gradebook/gradebook/settings).

    b.
-The Gradebook API modeule provides 'admin gradebook api' permissions.
+The Gradebook API modeule provides 'admin gradebookapi' permissions.
 This permissions
       allows the user to configure the gradebook module, determining what content types are treated as assignments.